geph-official/geph/design/api-binder.md

 This document details the REST API exposed by the Geph binder located at `https://binder.geph.io`.

-One important thing to mention is that the binder is also served over domain-fronting CDNs (currently Amazon CloudFront).
-This, of course, breaks end-to-end security.
-Thus, particularly sensitive methods MUST not be accessed over domain fronting, and the binder will try to enforce this.
-Domain fronting is used --- only by clients --- to distribute information crucial to bootstrapping a connection to the free internet.

-## Methods allowed over domain-fronting

-### Querying the list of exit nodes
+## Querying the list of exit nodes

 The method is `GET /exit-info`.
 The response is: